Many-Body Localization in the Age of Classical Computing: Phenomenology of the ETH-MBL crossover

 In the ergodic phase of generic Floquet models without any local conservation laws, the Thouless time scales logarithmically with system size \cite{Kos18, Chan18}.
 This finding is supported numerically by transfer matrix calculations~\cite{Garratt21Pairing, Garratt21MBLasSymmetryBreaking}, but the logarithmic system size dependence is non-trivial to observe in the exact diagonalization investigations, see~\cite{Sonner21ThoulessEnergy}.
-A protocol to measure SFF with the randomized measurements in quantum simulator settings was recently proposed~\cite{Joshi22probingSFF}.
+A protocol to measure SFF with the randomized measurements in quantum simulator settings was recently proposed~\cite{Joshi22probingSFF} and executed for small quantum systems in~\cite{Dong2024measSFF}.